laf/GPSLogger/README.md

 GPS Logging code for use with Raspberry Pi

+This is my first attempt at python so please go easy on any bad coding practices or mistakes, feel free to feedback though so I can update and improve the code.

 I created this code to help with a project to track a group ride from Manchester, UK to the Paris, France.
 Rather than using our mobiles to track the adventure I decided to build a GPS logger with a Raspberry Pi that would send data back to a web server where people could then track us in real time.

 I've run this and tested using Rasbian:
 Linux raspberrypi 3.6.11+ #371 PREEMPT Thu Feb 7 16:31:35 GMT 2013 armv6l GNU/Linux

+Excuse the mp3 files, I use these to track if the unit is working when out and about :)

 This code is the result.